ankitgoyani/rental-server/README.md

 This project uses [yarn](https://yarnpkg.com/) package manager.
 This project validates the commit message by [this](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional) convention

+### Pre-requisites
+duplicate .env.example and rename it to .env

 ### Requirements

 #### nodejs : v12.12.0